Fed Hikes Rates, Says Economy Is On Solid Ground

 "Job gains have moderated but have been solid, on average, since the beginning of the year, and the unemployment rate has declined.
 Household spending has picked up in recent months, and business fixed investment has continued to expand.
 On a 12-month basis, inflation has declined recently and, like the measure excluding food and energy prices, is running somewhat below 2 percent. "

 The Fed's mandate is to maximize employment and price stability.
-It uses its control over money markets to achieve this.Click to see today's rates (Oct 20th, 2017)
+It uses its control over money markets to achieve this.Verify your new rate (Dec 11th, 2017)

 That's still low by historical standards.